Mass media in Mauritania

-The mass media in Mauritania is undergoing a shift into a freer journalistic environment, while becoming increasingly open to private sector.
+The mass media in Mauritania is undergoing a shift into a "freer journalistic environment", while becoming increasingly open to private sector.

 The laws governing media are the most liberal in the Sub-Saharan Africa region.
 As of 2010, Reporters Without Borders ranked Mauritania 99 out of 178 in its worldwide index of press freedom.
+In 2024, it was ranked 33rd out of 180 countries.
+Salka mint Sneid was a Mauritanian radio presenter, who was twice President of the Women's Network of Journalists of Mauritania.

 A setback for press freedom occurred in 2009, when Hanevy Ould Dehah, editor of the website Taqadoumy, was imprisoned for several months, with an arbitrarily extended prison sentence, on the grounds of offending morals.
 Journalists may be banned in Mauritania for publishing work that undermines Islam.

-After a coup in 2008, the new regime clamped down on some radio and television journalists, while other media enjoyed freedom of speech, notably "Le Calame" and "La Tribune".
+After the 2008 military coup, the new regime clamped down on some radio and television journalists, while other media enjoyed freedom of speech, notably "Le Calame" and "La Tribune".
 Poorly paid journalists often edit work on demand by politicians or business interests.
 Self-censoring and lack of sources for articles are other problems marring balanced reporting in Mauritania.